inin1999/autoselectdpml/README.md

 # How to Use
 1. Put the labeled data into the folder named "original_data".
-Save and store label completion accuracy and privacy leaks as a file here, and place the dataset here as well.
+Accuracy and privacy leaks are saved in a file and placed here with the dataset.
 2. Use one of the files "preprocess_dataset_**.py" to preprocess the data.
 Combining accuracy and privacy breaches with datasets (2.5.
 To merge the preprocessed data from all scenarios, use "merge_dataset.py".)